seniorjoinu/ic-event-hub/README.md

     }
 }

-// take a look at this `Filter` struct
+// take a look at this struct
-// notice it hase the same name as our `Event` struct, but with "Filter" postfix pub struct FlipEventFilter {
+// notice it hase the same name as our `FlipEvent` struct, but with "Filter" postfix pub struct FlipEventFilter {
     // also notice the type of the only topic we had in `FlipEvent`
     // now transformed into optional - passing here `None` will create us a filter that will match ANY flip event